ninelabs/ninelabs.com/_drafts/2014-06-30-FOR-Atlanta.md

 We used the city's official color scheme when designing the site, which is built on [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](https://github.com/foratlanta/foratlanta.github.io).
 For the charts, we pulled in [D3JS](http://d3js.org/), a JavaScript library for manipulating documents based on data.

 ## The Outcome
 GitHub has a [large collection of open data](https://government.github.com/), so, by hosting this project on [GitHub Pages](https://pages.github.com/), the City of Atlanta joins a larger movement toward open data in city governments.
-The city never tried to hide data from the public, they simply didn't know the best way to get it to the public.
+The city never tried to hide data; they simply didn't know the best way to get it to the public.
 That problem is solved now.

 The system is easy to use and didn't require a major change in workflow for anyone involved.
 Employees can still do all of the data entry and manipulation in Excel as they're used to and then simply export the information as a CSV file to pull into the GitHub repo.
 Then, through the website, anyone can access data about whatever aspect of the municipal government they're interested in.
 The data is clearly displayed on the front end and easy to update in the database.